PointCloudLibrary/pcl/doc/tutorials/content/template_alignment.rst

    :language: cpp
    :lines: 152-157

 Next we define our alignment method.
-This method takes a template as input and aligns it to the target cloud that was specified by calling *setTargetCloud*.
-It works by setting the given template as the SAC-IA algorithm's source cloud and then calling its *align* method to align the source to the target.
-Note that the *align* method requires us to pass in a point cloud that will store the newly aligned source cloud, but we can ignore this output for our application.
+This method takes a template as input and aligns it to the target cloud that was specified by calling :pcl:`setInputTarget <pcl::Registration::setInputTarget>`.
+It works by setting the given template as the SAC-IA algorithm's source cloud and then calling its :pcl:`align <pcl::Registration::align>` method to align the source to the target.
+Note that the :pcl:`align <pcl::Registration::align>` method requires us to pass in a point cloud that will store the newly aligned source cloud, but we can ignore this output for our application.
 Instead, we call SAC-IA's accessor methods to get the alignment's fitness score and final transformation matrix (the rigid transformation from the source cloud to the target), and we output them as a Result struct.

 .. literalinclude:: sources/template_alignment/template_alignment.cpp
    :language: cpp